Website Accessibility (a11y) | WCAG & EEA

 Frequently Asked Questions (FAQ)

-Digital accessibility refers to the practice of designing websites, apps, and other digital content so that people with disabilities can use them effectively.
+Digital accessibility or web accessibility refers to the practice of designing websites, apps, and other digital content so that people with disabilities can use them effectively.
 It involves ensuring that digital products are usable by everyone, regardless of their ability to see, hear, move, or process information.

 Accessibility is crucial because it ensures that all users, including the 15% of the world’s population who experience some form of disability, have equal access to information and functionality.
 It promotes inclusivity and is often required by law in many regions.